The Confident Eater

 1. Exploring – babies learn to chew by using their fingers (toes!), toys, teethers and whatever mum or dad’s favourite thing is.
 It used to be keys, now it’s phones 😉

 All this mouthing is practicing chewing and is an essential step.
-If your baby doesn’t mouth things or your older child didn’t it may be partially why eating may be a challenge.
+If your baby doesn’t mouth things or your older child didn’t it can be partially why eating may be a challenge.

 If your child is not mouthing things there may be sensory sensitivities making things going in the mouth less comfortable.
 Rather than retreating from this, gently encouraging them to put things in their mouth is a good idea.